Mindfulness-based stress reduction (MBSR)

 Taking a breathing space.
 So, noticing whatever you're experiencing in your body right now.
 Noticing any tension or discomfort that's here.
 But also noticing where you are and whatever sensations are here.
 Your feet on the ground if you're sitting.
 Perhaps whatever you're sitting on.
 Your clothes against your body and the air against your skin.
 And noticing, as well, whatever's here in your mind.
 Whatever thoughts are here.
 And as best you can just observing your thoughts.
 Noticing the landscape of the mind right now, and noticing as well whatever you're feeling emotionally.
 Not trying to change it right now but just noticing how you're feeling.
 And now, bringing your awareness to your breath.
 Just noticing the rise and fall of your belly, as you breathe in and out.
 Your breath, as you breathe out, bringing your awareness to your breathing.
 The rise and fall of your belly as you breathe.
 And if you find your mind wandering away from your breath, simply bringing it back again.
 Coming back to this breath in this moment.
 Now, allowing your awareness to expand encompassing your breath.
 Moving in your body, bringing your awareness to your mind and your thinking, whatever you're feeling emotionally right now.
 And as these few moments of taking some space to breathe come to an end, preparing to move on to the next part of your day.

 The purpose of this exercise is to observe the mind wandering away from something that you focus on, such as your breathing.
 You can then gently bring your mind back to the breath.
 Repeat this exercise for as many times as you notice your attention wandering.

 This exercise is about accepting and observing the sensations in your body as it moves slowly and stretches.
-The exercise takes 35 minutes.
-To do it, you need to be able to balance on one leg and move on the floor.
+The exercise takes 35 minutes, and you'll need to be able to balance on 1 leg and move on the floor.